mturk/svcbatch/docs/examples/jbosseap.md

 ```

-Before executing that command, edit `servicemgr.bat` and modify
-`JBOSSEAP_DISPLAY` variable to match the exact version.
-version you are using.
-You can actually just put any string
-for `DisplayName=` and `sc description ...` directly as fits.

-After creating a service, edit `winservice.bat` file and modify
+After creating a service, edit the `winservice.bat` file and modify
 JAVA_HOME to your actual jdk location.
 You can set JAVA_HOME to
 System Environment, but then you must remove the `/s` switch inside
 servicemgr.bat `sc create ...` command, because with `/s` switch,